CERN/TIGRE/README.md

 TIGRE.
 TIGRE is free to use and distribute, use it, modify it, break it, share it; the only requirement is proper referencing to the authors.

-Currently it contains Cone Beam CT geometries, and a beta of parallel geometries (not fully working yet).
+Currently it contains Cone Beam CT geometries, and a beta of parallel geometries.

 **TIGRE features**: